 The Group determines operating segments by reference to internal reports that are reviewed and used by the executive management team, being the chief operating decision makers (CODMs) in assessing performance and determining the allocation of resources.
 The CODMs consider the exploration expenditure in relation to the tenements held in Madagascar, however discrete financial information is not provided in relation individual tenements.
 On this basis, these tenements are not considered to be discrete operating segments.

 Note 6 Total revenue and other income

-31 December
+31 Decer nber

-2018 2017
+2019 2018

 \$ \$

 Other income

-Proceeds from sale of tenement 6,017
+Proceeds from sale of tenement - 6,017

-Interest on short-term deposits 497 372
+Interest on short-term deposits 202 497

-6,514 372
+202 6,514